-In their successful endeavors to convey a world of abundance and beauty, seventeenth-century painters presented sumptuous tabletop still lifes to delight the viewer's senses.
-Osias Beert was perhaps the most refined painter of this popular genre.
-The carefully crafted objects and expensive delicacies depicted by Beert celebrate his Flemish culture in a style that clearly articulates his mastery of textural effects and realistic detail.
+Around the turn of the 17th century, a number of Flemish painters presented sumptuous tabletop still lifes to delight the viewer, and none surpassed Osias Beert.
+The carefully crafted objects and expensive delicacies that he depicted celebrate a world of abundance and beauty in a style that shows off Beert's mastery of textural effects and realistic detail.

-The eleven opened oysters arranged upon the pewter plate are striking examples of this realism: their amorphous forms appear to be so liquid that one can almost imagine the oysters' easily slipping from their pearly white shells.
-Nearby, two exotic shells from distant seas emphasize the exceptional rarity of the foods in the expensive vessels arrayed on the table.
-Luxurious sweets decorated with gold leaf fill the Wan-li bowl in the foreground, while dried raisins, figs, and almonds overflow two other Ming period bowls.
-In the center, elegant sweets, including candied cinnamon bark and candied almonds that have been colored yellow, pink, and green, fill a ceramic tazza.
-Quince paste, which was stored in simple, round wooden boxes, was another delicacy enjoyed at special festivities.
-Both red and white wine, so appropriate to this feast, are visible through the transparent glass of the elegant Venetian-style vessels made by Flemish craftsmen.
+The 11 oysters arranged upon the pewter plate are striking examples of this realism: their amorphous forms appear to be so liquid that one can readily imagine the oysters slipping from their pearly white shells.
+Nearby, two exotic shells emphasize the exceptional rarity of the objects and foods arrayed on the table.
+Luxurious sweets decorated with gold leaf fill the Wan-Li bowl in the foreground, while raisins, figs, and almonds overflow two other Ming-period bowls.
+Elegant sweets, including candied cinnamon bark and candied almonds that have been colored yellow, pink, and green, fill a ceramic tazza.
+Quince paste, which was stored in simple, wooden boxes, was another delicacy enjoyed at special festivities.
+The elegant Venetian-style glasses made by Flemish craftsmen hold red and white wine, so appropriate to this feast.

-Like many of his contemporaries, Beert minimized the overlapping of these exquisite objects by composing his scene with a high vantage point.
-This approach allowed him to maintain the individual character of each of his compositional elements and, significantly, to augment his splendid use of color.
-Drawing predominantly upon earth colors for his composition, Beert used warm browns for the succulent morsels and wine that he placed behind the cool blues and grays of the oysters and candies.
-His range of whites varies from the subdued, chalky tones he used to depict the exotic sweets in the foreground to the glistening sheen of the oysters.
-Beert's artistry is evident in his sensitive rendering of the oysters' reflections in the pewter plate and in the delicate modeling of the façon de Venice vessel of wine, whose form he enlivened with varied reflections from his studio window.
+Beert minimized overlapping these exquisite objects by composing his scene with a high vantage point, thus preserving the individual character of his compositional elements.
+He had a great sensibility to color, using warm tones for the succulent morsels and wine that he situated behind the cool blues and grays of the oysters and candies.
+His range of whites varies from the subdued, chalky tones of the exotic sweets to the glistening sheen of the oysters.
+Beert's artistry is also evident in his sensitive rendering of the oysters' reflections in the pewter plate and in the delicate modeling of the "façon de Venise" wine carafe, whose form reflects the light from his studio window.

-Beert's mastery of illusionism and his carefully arranged compositions were the hallmarks of his style.
-Once he had established a compositional format with which he was comfortable, he frequently revisited it, subtly modifying the types of foods and their arrangement across the table.
-Such lavish still lifes are joyous, grand pronouncements of the abundance and beauty of his culture, of which he was undoubtedly proud.
+Beert's mastery of illusionism and carefully arranged compositions were the hallmarks of his style.
+He frequently revisited this format, subtly modifying the types of foods and their arrangement across the table.
+Such lavish still lifes are joyous, grand and proud visual statements of the material wealth and comforts of life among the elite of Flanders.

 Marks and Labels